 Skip to main content

-Bernoulli Types: A New Foundation for Approximate and Oblivious Computing
+Bernoulli Types: A Foundation for Approximate and Oblivious Computing

-I’ve been working on a series of papers that develop a unified theoretical framework for approximate and oblivious computing, centered around what I call Bernoulli types.
-These papers explore how we can build rigorous foundations for systems that intentionally introduce controlled approximation—whether for privacy, space efficiency, or computational tractability.
+I’ve been working on a series of papers that develop a unified theoretical framework for approximate and oblivious computing.
+The central concept is what I call Bernoulli types.
+The papers explore how to build rigorous foundations for systems that intentionally introduce controlled approximation, whether for privacy, space efficiency, or computational tractability.

-The fundamental idea is simple but powerful: distinguish between latent (true) values and observed (approximate) values.
-This duality isn’t just about probabilistic data structures like Bloom filters—it’s a deeper principle that applies to:
+The fundamental insight is simple: distinguish between latent (true) values and observed (approximate) values.
+This duality isn’t just about probabilistic data structures like Bloom filters.
+It’s a deeper principle that applies to:

 • Algorithms that deliberately sample or approximate (streaming algorithms, sketches)